 Founded in 1934, Rocky Hill School is an independent, coeducational, non-denominational, college preparatory day school made up of students in preschool through grade 12.

 Rocky Hill School focuses on innovative teaching and an interactive educational experience that prepares students to become leaders and lifelong learners.
-Our diverse student body is challenged academically and afforded opportunities not found at any other schools.
+Our diverse student body is challenged academically and afforded opportunities not found at other schools.

 Our small school community, where every student matters, allows for individualized instruction and creates a familial setting throughout campus.
-Upper, Middle and Lower School students interact with each other and faculty in ways that create a distinct learning dynamic.
+Upper, Middle, and Lower School students interact with each other and faculty in ways that create a distinct learning dynamic.